What You’ll Learn

 Smaller residences that rely on propane for house heating and gas cooking tend to purchase the 100 gallon tank.

 The 100 gallon (not tank) is 52” high and 30 inches wide.
-You will need at least a 100 gallon tank for whole house heating.

 Above Ground & Underground

-A 500 gallon propane tank is an efficient option for larger homes (1,500 square feet or more) that use propane for several appliances.
+A 500-gallon propane tank is an efficient option for larger homes (1,500 square feet or more) that use propane for several appliances.

 Examples include: gas furnaces, gas fireplaces, gas ranges, gas hot water heaters, and gas clothes dryers.
-500 gallon tanks are 9’11 long and 37½” in diameter.
+500-gallon tanks are 9’11 long and 37½” in diameter.

 Above Ground & Underground

-The 1000 gallon propane tank is most often used for large commercial businesses and the agricultural industry.
-If you purchase a 1000 gallon tank, you will have greater control as to when you need to fill your tank.
+If you purchase a 1000-gallon tank, you will have greater control over when you need to fill your tank.

 Large homes, farming equipment, and office heating are the common usages for this size tank.
 Each tank is 16’ 1½” long and 41” wide.